OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Communication with Trusted Endpoints

 Mobile devices regularly connect to a variety of networks, including public WiFi networks shared with other (possibly malicious) clients.
 This creates opportunities for network-based attacks that could be anything from simple packet sniffing (monitoring data passed over a network), to creating a rogue access point and an SSL man-in-the-middle attack (MITM eavesdrops on and alters communication between two parties), or even routing protocol injection.
 The bad guys aren't picky.
-For more information about MITM, see **Performing Man-in-the-Middle Attacks on the Network Layer** in the **Testing Network Communication** chapter.
+For more information about MITM, see **Performing Man-in-the-Middle Attacks on the Network Layer** in [**Testing Network Communication**](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#user-content-performing-man-in-the-middle-attacks-on-the-network-layer).

 It's crucial to maintain the confidentiality and integrity of information exchanged between the mobile app and remote service endpoints.
 At the very least, a mobile app must set up a secure, encrypted channel for network communication using the TLS protocol with appropriate settings.